sergioesca4/api-script/README.md

 A python script that creates API instances with a payload.

-## Acceptance criteria
+## Details

-The script will successfully make API calls to an API.
+The script can include a payload or headers.

 ## How to use